Working from home is becoming increasingly common.

 Additionally, relationships in the workplace allow you to form a fuller picture on how your role plays into the company's larger goals, boosting your motivation and morale.

 However, working from home could hinder your ability to catch up with coworkers and form those deeper bonds like you would if you ran into them in the office kitchen.
 To combat this, it's vital to maintain connections with them through internal communication tools like Slack or video conferencing software tools like Zoom.
 Set up regular 1:1 virtual meetings simply for the purpose of catching up so you're never out of the loop.
+And unfortunately, we can't avoid virtual presentations completely.
+Be sure to leverage screen sharing tools so other remote employees feel like they're in the room with you.

 Remote work is hard work